Services at Jon W Sports Injury

 We pride ourselves on being very approachable and knowledgeable therapist’s.

-Massage will increase blood flow, providing injured areas with important nutrients and substances required for healing.
+Deep tissue massage will increase blood flow, providing injured areas with important nutrients and substances required for healing.
 It will increase tissue permeability and provide a passive stretch of tight tissue increasing elasticity.
 Effective massage strokes can break down scar tissue, speeding recovery and reducing pain.

 While providing many physical benefits, massage will also have a relaxation effect through heat generation, improved circulation and passive stretching.
 It will reduce anxiety through the release of endorphins.